eSIM for South Korea: What Actually Works in 2026

 What’s the cheapest eSIM for South Korea in 2026?

 Nomad at $10 / 5 GB / 30 days is the cheapest verified 5 GB plan, with the added benefit of connecting to all 3 Korean networks.
-For 1 GB plans, Saily and Travelsim Asia tie at $3.99 / 7 days.
+For 1 GB plans, Travelsim Asia is cheapest at $2.99 / 7 days, with Saily at $3.99.

 Are South Korea eSIMs really 5G?